ts-docs/ts-docs-auto/README.md

 - Have `typescript` as a dev dependency.
 - Have a **github** repository which is not private.
 GitBucket and other hosts don't work as of right now.
-- Have only one entry point, which is either `src/index` or `lib/index`.
+- Have at least only one entry point, which is either `src/index.ts` or `lib/index.ts`.
 - Not be a monorepo.